 Order Systems, the first US solo museum exhibition by Natasha Mazurka, debuts a new body of paintings, embossings, and site-specific installations using textured layers of colored vinyl.

-This exhibition showcases over 200 superb examples drawn from the internationally-renowned holdings of London’s Victoria & Albert Museum and private collections.
+This exhibition showcases over 140 superb examples drawn from the internationally-renowned holdings of London’s Victoria & Albert Museum and private collections.
 The Fabric of India illustrates the variety, technical sophistication, and adaptability of Indian textiles from the fifteenth to the twenty-first centuries.